Study options range from private lessons, group workshops, and on-site coaching.

-Judith is currently on-faculty at the William Esper Studio, an acting-training studio in NYC, and the Mannes College of Music at New School University, NYC.
+Judith is currently on-faculty at the esteemed William Esper Studio, an acting-training studio in NYC.

 On-site coaching is direct and affords an immediacy in applying the Alexander principles.
 Coaching can happen in a rehearsal setting, in a voice lesson, on set or stage, on the golfing range, in the office, etc. Contact for further details and booking.

 "It is not so much a matter of learning new tricks, but eradicating blocks."

 -Jerzy Grotowski, theater director, acting innovator, master teacher